 If you have never picked up or used a USB 3.0 hard drive dock before the appearance of the BlacX 5G will be a little disconcerting to say the least.
-The funny thing is, for people who have used a USB hard drive dock, the heft and feel of the BlacX 5G will also be confusing.
-The reason for this is one group of people will find the dimensions of 5.35" x 2.87" x 3.46" to be wrong for an external storage solution as they are used to USB 3.0 enclosures which are a of lot taller, yet thinner.
-It will disconcert power users as well because the Thermaltake BlacX 5G is light.
-When compared to the SIIG USB 3.0 drive dock reviewed not all that long ago, the .69 lb. of the Thermaltake BlacX 5G is tiny.
-If you are an owner of a previous generation, say the BlacX SE Dock which weighed in at 2 lbs., the weight of the Thermaltake BlacX 5G will simply blow your mind.
+The funny thing is, for people who have used a USB hard drive dock, the heft and feel of the BlacX will also be confusing.
+The reason for this is one group of people will find the dimensions of 5.35″ x 2.87″ x 3.46″ to be wrong for an external storage solution as they are used to USB 3.0 enclosures which are a of lot taller, yet thinner.
+When compared to the SIIG USB 3.0 drive dock reviewed not all that long ago, the .69 lb. of the Thermaltake is tiny and light.

 The only real issue I have with this USB 3.0 hard drive dock is the controller chip used.
 Unfortunately, unlike SIIG dock which opted for an ASMedia chipset, the Thermaltake BlacX 5G uses the less than optimal JMicron JMS539.
 This controller chip is most likely going to be the Achilles’ heel of this device and if past experience is anything to go by, there is going to be a performance “wall”.
 All that is left to see is where this wall is, and if it really is going to matter to most people.
 After all, if it is above what even a high speed hard drive can do (and is only reached with Solid State Drives) than the wall really is going to be nothing to worry about.